Mehar-IT/Mehar-IT/README.md

 ### Hi there 👋
-### Hi there i am a Programmer,Cricketer and a good Friend..
+### I am a Programmer,Cricketer and a good Friend..

 - 🔭 I’m currently working on Flutter/Dart